Early Electronic Television

 With the exception of the base of the cabinet, this set is in excellent condition.
-Here is advertising literature about this set and technical data.
 The 183X was first advertised in September, 1939.
 It used the 14AP4 "Teletron" CRT, which has an "intensifier" anode that produced a brighter picture than the earlier tubes used by DuMont.

 The X series receivers also have a switch that selects two sets of scan rate controls.
 When the set was first introduced, the dual controls were apparently used to select between 441 line transmissions from NBC and CBS, and a proposed higher scan rate proposed by DuMont.
 In 1941 the FCC approved a 525 line standard, and DuMont then suggested that the receiver could be used to watch experimental field sequential color broadcasts:

 Froim Rider Volume 13

 In 1941 RCA and CBS were both broadcasting experimental field sequential color, using various frame rates.
 Here is a summary from Ed Reitan's site:

 The other surviving 183Xs have the switch located on the front panel, as described in the Rider maual (above).
 The switch on our set is located on the rear panel, and is marked "B/W" and "Col".
 It is likely that our set was used in 1941 for viewing experimental color broadcasts (in black and white, of course).